qrzn/qrzn.github.io/index.md

 Greetings, weary traveller & eminent scholar of occult and hidden web lore!

-Enjoy a my little corner of the Internet; I try to keep things simple, yet neat looking.
+Enjoy my little corner of the Internet; I try to keep things simple, yet neat looking.

 ### Things of Interest on this page